Introduction to the I-20 Form

 - Copy of your F1 visa appointment letter

 Students need to submit a financial affidavit that contains financial credibility certification, expected expense report, and bank certification.
-Some of the other documents include-
+Some of the US student visa requirements for Indian citizens include-

 While submitting a bank statement, it is necessary to ensure that the bank statement must contain the account holder's name, the account number, type of account, account balance, and issuance date.